 See below for a summary description of how a proposal comes to exist and when it becomes ready to be resolved:

-- The Aptos community can suggest an Aptos Improvement Proposal (AIP) in community forums, channels and discuss them off-chain.
+- The Aptos community can suggest an Aptos Improvement Proposal (AIP) in GitHub.

-- When an off-chain AIP acquires sufficient importance, then an on-chain proposal can be created for the AIP via the
+- When appropriate, an on-chain proposal can be created for the AIP via the

 - Voters can then vote on this proposal on-chain via the

 AptosGovernancemodule.
 If there is sufficient support for a proposal, then it can be resolved.